ngraczykowski/iris-root/organization-name-agent/README.md

   "The Walt Disney Company" vs "Disney" Score(status=<ScoreStatus.OK: 'OK'>, value=1.0, compared=(('The', 'Walt', 'Disney'), ('Disney',)))
   ```
-  possible value: 0 or 1
+  Possible Value: 0 or 1

-  compared: prefixes + base + suffixes
+  Compared: prefixes + base + suffixes

-  algorithm: if exactly one word on exactly one side, check if this token also appears at other side
+  Algorithm: if exactly one word in exactly one of the names, check if this token also appears in the other name

 * **first_token**
   ```